 We took these ideas forward to create anti-littering nudges for a range of contexts including on bins, street furniture, railway station signage and even electronic bus stop indicators.
 Every intervention has been designed to be simple, low cost and scalable so that partners can easily replicate it.

-We spent 3 years piloting these interventions in partnership with local authorities, train companies and BIDs in Cardiff, Bristol, Islington and Sheffield.
-Following the success of the trials, we have now launched an online toolkit designed for local practitioners with responsibility for tackling the problem.
+We spent 4 years piloting these interventions in partnership with local authorities, train companies and BIDs in Bristol, Cardiff, City of London, Croydon, Islington, Sheffield and Weymouth.
+Following the success of the trials, we launched an online toolkit designed for local practitioners with responsibility for tackling the problem.
 It enables local authorities and other land owners to access readymade campaigns for free, to use in problem areas, either as editable designs or sets of printed materials.

 The pilots were evaluated by BMG Research with unprecedented robustness, using detailed gum counts, high resolution imaging and CCTV to measure footfall (and therefore rate of littering not just absolute amount).